SUNY Downstate Medical Center - Infant and Child Learning Center

 Any details of the application process (e.g., interviewing, time frame, how decisions are made):

-- After receiving the Application, the student will have an Interview with Dr. Hittelman to learn about the program
+- After receiving the Application, the student will have an Interview with Dr. Hittelman and the current externs to learn about the program

 Description of Externship

 If any of these populations are only available to students under certain circumstances, please indicate: